mikrocloud/docs/99.resources/password-policy.md

 title: "Password Policy"
 ---

-## Introduction

-Good password hygiene is the cornerstone of security.
 Where possible, MikroCloud auto-generates passwords for users, but in some cases, users are required to set their passwords.
 This document outlines the password policy for MikroCloud.

 ## Password Requirements